sergei-bondarenko/poster/README.md

 - Direct links to posts are available (click on the post date to get it)
 - Vertical wrapping of long posts
 - Easily clonable
-- Site title and description configurable via content.json file (or via the sidebar)
+- Site title and description configurable via `content.json` file (or via the sidebar)

+## Utils

+There are currently two utils in the `utils/` folder:

+- `cleaner.py` - cleaner for the files in `uploads/` directory: Deletes files which are not included in the `data/data.json`.
+- `poster.py` - for creating multiple blog posts using files from a specified directory.
+One file per post.
+Reqires a [python-magic](https://github.com/ahupp/python-magic) installed.

 ## Screenshots